How to Buy the Perfect Engagement Ring

 Where possible, we always recommend seeing and holding a ring in your hands before you commit, to get a feel for the scale, proportions and sparkle.
 Certain gemstones, such as emeralds, appear even more vivid to the naked eye.

-If you buy online, check the dealer’s Returns Policy.
-A few dealers offer their customers up to 30 day, ‘no-quibble’ returns.
+If you buy online, do check your seller’s returns policy.
 They may have showrooms or retail stores which you can visit to see the collection close up.

 Have a Plan B